castleadmin/demo/README.md

 Adventials isn't completed yet.
 The following list of features will be shipped with the next releases.

-- Autocomplete support for the search input field.
 - Sending a confirmation email after checkout completion.
 - Use OIDC to provide personal data during the checkout process.